smrealms/wiki-data/game-guide/trading.md

 The best mid tier for half the races is a Merchant Vessel.
 The few others listed here are also cost effective.
 Thevians should be mindful that an Expediter cannot mount any weapons to shoot forces with.

-Dangerous routes are best handled by a ship with a lot of hit points.
-The PSF and PF are the options for this.
+Dangerous routes are best handled by a ship with a lot of defenses (shields and armor).
+The PSF and PF are the best options for this.
 A cloaked SF is sometimes also appropriate but that is circumstantial.

 Long routes over about 13 in length are best traded with a jump ship.
 The speed of an ACV helps more than you may think.
 An IST has forces to help keep it in one piece.